Court adviser deals major blow to EU-U.S. data share deal

 "If you question overall the validity of U.S. law then what about these other legal mechanisms?" said Wim Nauwelaerts, partner at law firm Hunton & Williams.

-That could lead to calls from privacy advocates for more data centers in Europe, something the industry has long resisted on the grounds that it constitutes protectionism.
+That could lead to calls from privacy advocates for more data centres in Europe, something the industry has long resisted on the grounds that it constitutes protectionism.

 Some European companies, however, such as Germany's Deutsche Telekom, have said they would route all email traffic through domestic servers to avoid U.S. snooping.